Tkei-54/Predicting-H1N1-and-Seasonal-Flu-Vaccination-Uptake-Using-Machine-Learning/README.md

 * A presentation pdf containing a brief on the project.

 The testing and training data was obtained from:
 (DrivenData.
 (2020).
 Flu Shot Learning: Predict H1N1 and Seasonal Flu Vaccines.
-Retrieved [Month Day Year] from https://www.drivendata.org/competitions/66/flu-shot-learning.)
+Retrieved [10/7/2025] from https://www.drivendata.org/competitions/66/flu-shot-learning.)